Selecting the Right Tool

 'Tools' is a term used in public health work to denote methods or methodologies.
-There are an array of tools due ot the different disciplines that feed into public health such as epidemiology, statistics, medical sciences, social sciences, medical geography, social marketing, health economics and management studies.
-Each discipline brings its own theories, methodologis and epistemology (i.e. the type of knowledge that is being produced).
+There are an array of tools due to the different disciplines that feed into public health such as epidemiology, statistics, medical sciences, social sciences, medical geography, social marketing, health economics and management studies.
+Each discipline brings its own theories, methodologies and epistemology (i.e. the type of knowledge that is being produced).
 This may seem daunting but there are a few tricks to help you decide which tool to use, such as picking the right approach (see below).

-Before you research or evaluate a project/intervention, you will need to choose the appropriate approach.
+Before you start your research project or your evaluation, you will need to choose the appropriate approach.
 The trick is to ask yourself at the onset of your project do you wish to test a theory or generalise your findings to a wider population (e.g. "80% of women in the UK read women's magazines") or do you want to devise a theory from your observations of how people feel or think about an issue?
 The former would be a quantitative approach, the latter is qualitative.